12 Ethical Investing Apps For A Socially Responsible ROI

 For more than a decade, they’ve been a member of The Forum for Sustainable and Responsible Investments.

-It’s managed by Blue Marble Investments, who specialize in funding ethical services that protect the environment and promote social progress.
+Their investments are held by Ameritrade, protected by SiPC, and managed by Blue Marble Investments, which specializes in funding ethical services that protect the environment and promote social progress.

 Ellevest is one of the best impact investing apps built by women, for women.

 An Ellevest membership includes online investing, on-demand learning, a debit account, and money and career coaching.

 Their investment strategy of low-cost ETFs and/or mutual funds includes a mix of stock, bond, and alternative funds.